Bill Evans: College, army, sabbatical year

 After high school, in September 1946, Evans attended Southeastern Louisiana College on a flute scholarship.
 He studied classical piano interpretation with Louis P. Kohnop, John Venettozzi, and Ronald Stetzel.
 A key figure in Evans's development was Gretchen Magee, whose methods of teaching left a big imprint on his compositional style.

 Around his third year in college, Evans composed his first known tune, "Very Early".
 Also around that time he composed a piece called "Peace Piece".
 Years later, when asked to play it, he said it was a spontaneous improvisation and didn't know it.
 He was a founding member of SLU's Delta Omega chapter of Phi Mu Alpha Sinfonia, played quarterback for the fraternity's football team, and played in the college band.
-In 1950, he performed Beethoven's Piano Concerto No. 3 on his senior recital, graduating with a Bachelor of Music in piano and a bachelor's in music education.
+In 1950, he performed a movement of Beethoven's Piano Concerto No. 3 on his senior recital, graduating with a Bachelor of Music in piano and a bachelor's in music education.
 Evans regarded his last three years in college as the happiest of his life.

 Program of Evans's graduation concert.
 April 24, 1950.

 During college, Evans met guitarist Mundell Lowe, and after graduating, they formed a trio with bassist Red Mitchell.
 The three moved to New York City but could not attract bookings, prompting them to leave for Calumet City, Illinois.
 In July 1950, Evans joined Herbie Fields's band, based in Chicago.
 During the summer, the band did a three-month tour backing Billie Holiday, including East Coast appearances at Harlem's Apollo Theater and shows in Philadelphia, Baltimore, and Washington, D.C.
 The band included trumpeter Jimmy Nottingham, trombonist Frank Rosolino and bassist Jim Aton.
 Upon its return to Chicago, Evans and Aton worked as a duo in clubs, often backing singer Lurlean Hunter.
 Shortly thereafter, Evans received his draft notice and entered the U.S. Army.